-The Social Science Research Institute at Åbo Akademi University invites international scholars to apply for a Visiting Fellowship Program.
+The Social Science Research Institute at Åbo Akademi University invites international scholars to apply for scholarships in our Visiting Fellowship Program.
 Visiting Fellowships are intended to foster research and writing suitable for publication in a journal.
 Applicants should be engaged in cutting-edge empirical or theoretical work in the fields of public opinion, political behavior, electoral studies or democratic innovations, and hold an ongoing position at a university or research institution.

 Visiting scholars are expected to be in residence at Åbo Akademi for the fellowship period and participate fully in the academic life of the Institute, engaging with both researchers and faculty members.
 The Institute is located at both campuses of the University, in Åbo (Turku) and Vasa (Vaasa).